nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        `redit 1 n/John 122`, where name format is wrong. <br>
        Expected: An error message indicating the problem is shown, and how to rectify it.
 3. Deleting residents
-    1. Prerequisites: There is at least 1 resident displayed. <br>
+    1. Prerequisites: There is at least 1 resident displayed and the resident is not allocated to any room. <br>
     2. Test case: `rdel 1` <br>
-       Expected: Resident in first index is edited.
+       Expected: Resident in first index is deleted.
     3. Incorrect `rdel` commands to try. <br>
        `rdel 0`, where index is wrong. <br>
        `rdel X`, where X is an index that is out of bounds. <br>